 All Site information is provided by the Contracting Parties to the Convention.
 Responsibility for the accuracy and completeness of the data lies with the Administrative Authority of the Party that has added the Site to the List of Wetlands of International Importance.

 The Convention Secretariat provides open access to the RSIS and its data, to promote the conservation and wise use of wetlands.
 If you are interested in an overview of the Ramsar Sites network, or are looking for information on a specific Site, please visit the Explore Sites page.

 You will find:

 - a searchable database of Ramsar Sites, which holds information on the wetland types, ecology, land uses, threats, hydrological values of each Site as well as spatial information

 - downloadable copies of Ramsar Information Sheets (RISs) for each site which have been provided by the Contracting Parties , including maps and supplementary information, Site summaries, and exportable data sets; and

 - digital (GIS) boundaries of Sites, where available.

-For any further questions, comments or other inquiries about the RSIS, please contact the Ramsar Secretariat at email@example.com.
+For any further questions, comments or other inquiries about the RSIS, please contact the Convention Secretariat at firstname.lastname@example.org.

 Offline RIS form